PascalCorpsman/FPC_DOOM/lessons_learned.md

     height: short;
     leftoffset: short; // pixels to the left of origin
     topoffset: short; // pixels below the origin
     columnofs: array[0 ..
-65535] of int; // only [width] used <- this is actually wrong but disables the upper range check and thats what we want here.
+65535] of int; // only [width] used <- this is actually wrong but disables the upper range check for all DOOM usecases and thats what we want here.
   End;
 ```
 <!---